Mush-spec/adp_api_client/README.md

-#ADP API CLIENT
+#CCCD API CLIENT

 ## Overview

-This is a .NET application written in C# designed to demonstrate how to communicate with the Advocate Defence Payments API from the .NET World.
+This is a .NET application written in C# designed to demonstrate how to communicate with the Claim for Crown Court Defence API from the .NET World.

+It is by no means complete; it will generate a claim with minimal information only - it does not add fees or expenses.
+The purpose of this app is to demonstrate communication from a C# application to retreive data from and post data to the CCCD system using the API.